the-math-gremlin/ZetaZeroSieve/README.md

-# Harmonic Sieve for Zeta Zeros — Data Bundle
+## Harmonic Zeta Sieve

-This archive contains supporting data files for the paper:

-> **Sadie A. Sherratt (2025).**
+Modular harmonic sieve for detecting nontrivial Riemann zeta zeros through phase-locked resonance analysis.
+This project provides code and data for independent verification of the harmonic sieve described in the paper:

-> *Phase-Locked Modular Resonance and the Structure of Zeta Zeros.*
+Sadie A. Sherratt (2025).Phase-Locked Modular Resonance and the Structure of Zeta Zeros.

+## 📄 Overview

+This repository includes the full data bundle for the harmonic sieve model, designed to detect nontrivial Riemann zeta zeros using a phase-locked modular resonance approach.
+This approach leverages the interplay between base-3 and base-π logarithmic spirals to identify resonance points where zeta zeros align, without relying on statistical approximations.

+Key Features:

+- Fast, scalable zero detection using modular harmonic resonance.

+- Precomputed datasets for efficient verification without full recalculation.

+- Structured for direct use in numerical experiments and algorithm development.

 ---

 ## 📄 Contents